rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics/diagnostic-structs.md

 - `#[help(..)]` for defining a help
 - `#[suggestion{,_hidden,_short,_verbose}(..)]` for defining a suggestion

-All of the above must have a value set for the `slug` sub-attribute. `slug` uniquely identifies the diagnostic and is also how the compiler knows what error message to emit (in the default locale of the compiler, or in the locale requested by the user).
-See [translation documentation](./translation.md) to learn more about how translatable error messages are written.
+All of the above must provide a slug as the first positional argument (a path to an item in `rustc_errors::fluent::*`).
+A slug uniquely identifies the diagnostic and is also how the compiler knows what error message to emit (in the default locale of the compiler, or in the locale requested by the user).
+See [translation documentation](./translation.md) to learn more about how translatable error messages are written and how slug items are generated.

 In our example, the Fluent message for the "expected return type" label looks like this: